vishvAsa/notes/history/homo/sapiens/Aryan/kentum/germanic/Neitzesche/Will_to_Power/2_CRITIQUE_OF_THE_HIGHEST_VALUES_HITHERTO/Ludovici/1_CRITICISM_OF_RELIGION.md

 +++

 All the beauty and sublimity with which we have invested real and imagined things, I will show to be the property and product of man, and this should be his most beautiful apology.
 Man as a poet, as a thinker, as a god, as love, as power.
-Oh, the regal liberality with which he has lavished gifts upon things in order *to impoverish* himself and make himself feel wretched\!
-Hitherto, this has been his greatest disinterestedness, that he admired and worshipped, and knew how to conceal from himself that *he* it was who had created what he admired.
+Oh, the regal liberality with which he has lavished gifts upon things in order *to impoverish* himself and make himself feel wretched\!+++(5)+++ Hitherto, this has been his greatest disinterestedness, that he admired and worshipped, and knew how to conceal from himself that *he* it was who had created what he admired.